September 1, 2020 - March 1, 2021

 - Tours must be booked a minimum of one week in advance.
 Hours are the same as the NIHM daily hours of operation.

-- Sixty seat theatre is available with VHS, DVD and PowerPoint presentation capacity
+- Theatre is available with VHS, DVD and PowerPoint presentation capacity.
+Please call for details.